Tumansky R-13: Design and development

 The Tumansky R-13 is a development of the successful Tumansky R-11 engine.
 It is a two-spool axial-flow turbojet featuring a new five-stage high-pressure compressor, new combustion chamber design to facilitate restarting the engine at high altitudes, new afterburner, and greater use of titanium components.
 It is used by MiG-21M, MF, SM, and SMT, and Sukhoi Su-15M and TM.
-R-13 is also built in China as LM WP13, and experienced similar fate like Tumansky R-11: originally, both were licensed to be built in China, but after the Sino-Soviet split all Soviet technical support was withdrawn and Chinese proceeded on their own.
-Under the leadership of the general designer Jiang Hepu (江和甫), both R-11 and R-13 were successfully built in China.
+R-13 is also built in China as LM WP13, and similar to Tumansky R-11 — originally both were licensed to be built in China, but after the Sino-Soviet split all Soviet technical support was withdrawn, Chinese proceeded on their own.
+Under the leadership of the principal engineer Jiang Hepu (江和甫), both R-11 and R-13 were successfully built in China.

 The R-95 is a non-afterburning development of this engine used by initial versions of the Sukhoi Su-25 attack aircraft.
 It was subsequently replaced in production by the improved R-195, which produces 12 percent more thrust.